scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 ## 7) Standard library methods

-Because you’ll rarely ever need to write a custom `for` loop again, the dozens of pre-built functional methods in the Scala standard library will both save you time, and help make code more consistent across different applications.
+You will rarely ever need to write a custom `for` loop again, because the dozens of pre-built functional methods in the Scala standard library will both save you time, and help make code more consistent across different applications.

 The following examples show some of the built-in collections methods, and there are many in addition to these.
 While these all use the `List` class, the same methods work with other collections classes like `Seq`, `Vector`, `LazyList`, `Set`, `Map`, `Array`, and `ArrayBuffer`.